Sugar plantations in Hawaii: Environmental impact

 Sugar plantations dramatically impacted the environment around them.
 In an 1821 account, prior to the entrenchment of sugarcane plantations in Aiea, the area is described as belonging to many different people and being filled with taro and banana plantations along with a fish pond.
 This subsistence farming would not last long.

 Plantations were strategically located throughout the Hawaiian Islands for reasons including: fertile soil area, level topography, sufficient water for irrigation, and a mild climate with little annual variation.
 These plantations transformed the land primarily to suit water needs: construction of tunnels to divert water from the mountains to the plantations, reservoir construction, and well digging.

 Water was always a serious concern for plantation managers and owners.
-In the early 20th century, it took one ton of water to produce one pound of refined sugar.
+In the early 20th century, it took one ton (1000 L) of water to produce one pound (500 g) of refined sugar.
 This inefficient use of water and the relative lack of fresh water in the island environment were fiercely compounding environmental degradation.
 Sugar processing places significant demands on resources including irrigation, coal, iron, wood, steam, and railroads for transportation.